 Location – Stadhouderskade 78

-The Flower Market – If there is one place you have to go to during your stay, it’s the Bloemenmarkt.
+The Flower Market – If there is one place you have to go to during your 3 days in Amsterdam, it’s the Bloemenmarkt.
 If you don’t know, this is a once floating flower market located near Koningsplein.
 If you like to explore, there is no place like it!
-With a large range of flowers and plants, it’s a great place for romantics and has great history behind it.
+With a large range of flowers and plants, it’s a great place for you romantics and has great history behind it.

 Free to visit